 (1) A business carried on by the corporation, anything associated with such a business, and anything else belonging to the corporation may be disposed of by the corporation or the State in accordance with an order under section 6.

-(2) The disposal is to be through an intermediary being a body incorporated under the Corporations Law (the “corporate vehicle”).
+(2) The disposal is to be through an intermediary being a body incorporated under the Corporations Law (the corporate vehicle).

 (3) The Under Treasurer is to cause the necessary steps to be taken on behalf of the State for the creation of the corporate vehicle.